Elijah Moore Player Prop Bets for NFL Week 11 | New York vs. Miami 11/21/2021

 Recent Performances

-- In last week's game against the Bills, Moore was targeted six times and recorded three catches for 44 yards and scored one touchdown.
+- In last week's outing against the Bills, Moore was targeted six times, totaling 44 yards on three receptions while scoring one touchdown.

-- Over his last three games, Moore's 16 catches have turned into 195 yards (65.0 ypg) and three touchdowns.
-He's been targeted 20 times.
+- Moore has also tacked on 16 receptions for 195 yards and three touchdowns over his last three games.
+He's been targeted 20 times, producing 65.0 yards per game.

 Moore's New York Teammates